valetechtalks/test-automation-workshop/examples/README.md

 ### `POST /attendees`

-- (optional) Add a new attendee to the database.
+- (optional) Add a new attendee to the database

 Body:
 ```json